wregan7265/write-edi-demo/README.md

 1. This project uses `dotenv` to manage the environmental variables required.
 You must create a `.env` file in the root directory of this repo and add two environment variables:
    * `STEDI_API_KEY`: Your Stedi API Key - used to deploy the function and internally to interact with product APIs.
 If you don't already have one, you can generate an [API Key here](https://www.stedi.com/app/settings/api-keys).
-   * `ENABLED_TRANSACTION_SETS`: a comma separated list of transaction sets for which you would like to be able to generate EDI documents.
-The values in the list MUST match available subdirectory names under the [resources](./src/resources) directory.
-The names are case-sensitive.
+   * `ENABLED_TRANSACTION_SETS`: a comma separated list of transaction sets for which you would like to be able to read inbound EDI documents.
+The values in the list MUST match available resource sets under the [resources](./src/resources) directory, and conform to the pattern `${ediStandard}-${release}-${transactionType}` (for example: `X12-5010-855`).
 Note: you can always come back and add or remove entries from this list.
 After doing so, you'll just need to re-run the `create-guides`, `create-mappings`, and `deploy` steps described below in order to apply the changes.

   example `.env` file:
   ```
   STEDI_API_KEY=<REPLACE_ME>
-  ENABLED_TRANSACTION_SETS=X12-850,X12-855
+  ENABLED_TRANSACTION_SETS=X12-5010-850,X12-5010-855
   ```

   The subsequent setup scripts will use the `ENABLED_TRANSACTION_SETS` environment variable to determine which resources to deploy to your account.